unisonweb/website/src/compare-lang/unison-for-java-devs.md

 </div></div>

-# Data modeling
+# Types and data

-An in-depth guide to the differences in data modeling between functional languages like Unison and object-oriented languages like Java is out of scope for now, but here are some high-level differences.
+An in-depth guide to the differences in data modeling between functional languages like Unison and object-oriented languages like Java is out of scope for now, but here are some high-level comparison points.

 <div class="side-by-side"><div>